 Self-help books and CDs are available to help with anxiety through the ‘Books on Prescription’ service available at your local library.

-Anxiety UK and Anxiety Alliance are national charities that provide support to people struggling with anxiety through information and telephone support.
-Anxiety UK’s helpline can be contacted by calling 0844 477 5774, and Anxiety Alliance’s helpline can be contacted by calling 0845 296 7877.
+Anxiety UK is a national charity that provides support to people struggling with anxiety through information and telephone support.
+Anxiety UK’s helpline can be contacted by calling 03444 775 774.